docker/docs/engine/swarm/join-nodes.md

 **NOTE:** Docker allows a non-FIPS enabled worker or manager nodes to a FIPS-enabled swarm cluster.

-While a mixed-FIPS environment makes upgrading or changing status easier, Docker recommends not running a mixed-FIPS environment in production.
+While a mixed FIPS environment makes upgrading or changing status easier, Docker recommends not running a mixed-FIPS environment in production.

 ## Join as a worker node